getreu/tp-note/docs/source/tpnote--manpage.md

 In addition to the above quantitative restriction, Tp-Note's built-in viewer serves only files whose file extensions are registered with the '`viewer.served_mime_type`' configuration file variable.
-The latter allows to disable the _follow links to other Tp-Note files_ feature by removing all '`text/*`' mime types from that list.
+The latter allows disabling the _follow links to other Tp-Note files_ feature by removing all '`text/*`' mime types from that list.

 Another security feature is the '`.tpnoteroot`' marker file.
 When Tp-Note